Cloud4Wi-Create/geosdk/api/auth.md

 Authorization to access resources is grant according to the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) client credentials authorization flow.

 ## Authentication credentials
 Authentication credentials are in the form of an API KEY.
-The API KEY is specific for each GeoUniq Analytics Project and is generated when the [Project](/service-architecture.md) is created (see [Project Configuration](project-configuration.md)).
+The API KEY is specific for each Cloud4Wi Geo Services Project and is generated when the [Project](/service-architecture.md) is created (see [Project Configuration](project-configuration.md)).

 ## Accessing Resources